 With this series in place, team members were able to show off a bit of their home life while learning some fun facts about other members of their team.
 Whether someone built their own custom desk, or they happen to co-work with chickens, it’s the little details that really help people feel connected.

-Team members at Animalz are also encouraged to make a short intro video when they join the team to help people get to know them better.
-Share a fun fact, show of your favorite pet, or give a tour of your local neighborhood — these videos showcase the unique personalities of every team member.
+Team members at Animalz, a content marketing agency, are also encouraged to make a short intro video when they join the team to help people get to know them better.
+Share a fun fact, show off your favorite pet, or give a tour of your local neighborhood — these videos showcase the unique personalities of every team member.